Who can apply?

 What will be the validity period of new visas?

 This will depend on the validity period of previous visas and the correctness of their use.
 In the event that previously issued visas were used incorrectly, the Consulate General of Spain may refuse to issue a visa or shorten its validity.

 How should the applications be submitted?

-The Consulate may require retaking the fingerprints, if it deems it necessary.
+The Consulate may request to retake fingerprints if it deems it necessary.

-As a rule, the applications will be considered within 10 working days, however, the period may be extended up to 30 days if an additional verification of the submitted documentation is required in accordance with Art.
-7 of the Agreement between the European Community and the Republic of Armenia on the facilitation of the issuance of visas to the citizens of the European Union and the Republic of Armenia.
+As a rule, the applications will be processing within 10 working days, however, the period may be extended up to 30 days if an additional verification of the submitted documentation is required in accordance with Art.
+7 of the Agreement between the European Community and the Russian Federation on the facilitation of the issuance of visas to the citizens of the European Union and the Russian Federation.

 THE CONSULATE GENERAL OF SPAIN IN MOSCOW RESERVES THE RIGHT TO REQUEST ADDITIONAL DOCUMENTATION THAT MAY BE REQUIRED FOR THE CONSIDERATION OF THE CASE.

 Important notice of travel restrictions due to COVID-19

 As part of measures on prevention of the spread of COVID-19, the Schengen states have introduced travel restrictions, including at the borders between these states.